-The Eastern Cape is the poorest province in South Africa in terms of average monthly expenditure, followed by Free State and the Northern Province according to the Statistics South Africa report Measuring Poverty in South Africa.
+The Eastern Cape is the poorest province in South Africa in terms of average monthly expenditure, followed by Free State and Limpopo according to the Statistics South Africa report, Measuring Poverty in South Africa, released in September 2001.
 The wealthiest province was Gauteng, followed by the Western Cape.
-The report was released in September 2000.